Montana inferior courts: Justice Court

 Justice Courts, also known as Justice of the Peace Courts, have jurisdiction over civil suits involving less than $5,000, misdemeanors, misdemeanor charges of driving under the influence, traffic violations, fish and game violations, protective orders, and preliminary hearings.
 They also act as a small claims court, hearing small claims involving less than $3,000.

 They generally do not handle cases involving minors, except for cases involving possession of alcohol or tobacco, gambling, fish and game violations, and traffic offenses.
 Their process covers the county in which they are located.
 When there is no city or municipal court in a county, the justice court hears cases involving both city and county city ordinances.
 There is no qualification to be a justice of the peace.
 The office is elected, and vacancies are filled by the commissioners of the county in which the court is located.

 There are 62 justice courts in Montana.
 Each county has the right to determine if its justice court will be a court of record.
-Only three counties have done so: Cascade County, Flathead County, and Lewis and Clark County.
+Only four counties have done so: Cascade County, Hill County, Flathead County, and Lewis and Clark County.
 Both Cascade and Flathead county have two justices of the peace, due to the heavy workload in those counties.

 Justice Court Judges, under MCA 46-5-220, can sign Search Warrants.